supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 #### Task 1 - Review Identity Secure Score and improvement actions

-1. Sign in to the [https://entra.microsoft.com/](https://entra.microsoft.com/).
+1. Open a new tab, and sign in to the [https://entra.microsoft.com/](https://entra.microsoft.com/).

-2. Search for and then select **Protection > Identity Secure Score** to view the dashboard.
+2. From the left-hand navigation pane, select **Protection > Identity Secure Score** to view the dashboard.

 3. In the **Identity Secure Score** This will take you to the Identity Secure Score dashboard.